Log in to star items.

 Paper long abstract

 The cover shot of the film “Anthropocene: The Human Epoch” depicts the destruction of the marble mountains above Carrara and Pietrasanta, Italy.
 It’s a searing, dramatic, aerial image of hatchback roads cutting up the huge mountain range.
 It’s an image of destruction, wrought by centuries of human extraction.
-I explore the multiple intersecting narratives of embodied knowledge, political events, and natural history told by quarriers and artisan stone carvers over a period of centuries.
+We explore the multiple intersecting narratives of embodied knowledge, political events, and natural history told by quarriers and artisan stone carvers over a period of centuries.

 Carving stone, even with the aid of pneumatic tools, is a hand-based, embodied, practice.
 The human practice of carving and the marble, extracted from the mountain, coexist and constitute embodied, and disappearing, knowledge.
 The narrative entanglements of marble and artisan converge and compete; they celebrate marble as a living material; they revere the mountain, as dangerous and glorious; and they acknowledge and lament the contemporary disappearance of both the mountain and artisan knowledge.